Admission to Glenalmond College is welcomed at any time for boys and girls between the ages of 12 and 18.

 Listed below are the various age-related entry requirements.

-A number of pupils are admitted each year into Second Form (age 12+).
-This intake is designed to bridge the gap between the final year of the Scottish primary system (P7) and the early years of independent senior school.
-We would not normally expect pupils from preparatory schools to enter Glenalmond at this point.
-A Junior boarding/day fee applies for this year.
+Our Second Form (age 12+) aims to bridge the gap between the final year of the Scottish primary system (P7) and the early years of independent senior school.

-Pupils wishing to enter Second Form should be 11 years old by 30 April preceeding the year of entry.
+Pupils wishing to enter Second Form should be 11 years old by 30 April on the year preceding entry.
 Please apply to the Registrar for an application form for Second Form.

 At 13+, prospective pupils at preparatory schools will sit either the Common Entrance Examination set externally but marked at Glenalmond, or the Academic Scholarship examination which is both set and marked by Glenalmond.